This post may contain affiliate links.

 The quiet and peaceful museum at Via del Proconsolo, 4, is home to another renowned statue of David, Donatello’s bronze.
 Older and smaller than Michelangelo’s David, it’s a strange sultry statue, the first free-standing nude to be sculpted after the Dark Ages.
 (Read more about these famous David statues of Italy.)

-If you’re interested in Bernini statues at all, a highlight of visiting the Bargello Museum, at least for me, is the practically-breathing bust of Costanza Bonarelli, Bernini’s lover and nearly his downfall.
+If you’re interested in Bernini statues, a highlight of visiting the Bargello Museum, at least for me, is the practically-breathing bust of Costanza Bonarelli, Bernini’s lover and nearly his downfall.

 Basilica di Santa Croce

-The Basilica de Santa Croce, built in the 13th century, is the resting place of many greats such as Michelangelo, Machiavelli and Galileo, as well as a monument to Dante.
+The Basilica de Santa Croce, built in the 13th century, is the resting place of many greats such as Michelangelo, Machiavelli and Galileo.
+There is also a monument to Dante here.

 The Pitti Palace

 Built for the wealthy Pitti family in 1457, this ornate palace later became a Medici residence.
-Today it houses several galleries including the Palatine Gallery, the Royal Apartments, the Silver Museum and the Museum of Costume and Fashion.
+Today it houses several galleries including the the Royal Apartments and the Gallery of Modern Art.

 Boboli Gardens

 Behind the Pitti Palace are the beautiful Italian gardens of the Medicis, an elegant green space filled with statues, grottos, fountains, flowers and centuries-old trees.
-Perfect for a warm sunny day.
+It’s an ideal place to visit in Florence on a warm sunny day.

 The Piazzale Michelangelo